-Part of the reason the complaints are so widespread, is because it’s the one realm – more than any other – to which most people are likely to be exposed at one point or the other in their lives.
+Part of the reason the complaints are so widespread is that it’s the one realm – more than any other – to which most people are likely to be exposed at one point or the other in their lives.
 Whether it’s during relatively happy times (i.e. pre-marital contracts or cohabitation agreements) or more unhappy ones (i.e. separation, divorce, child custody, and estate planning), Family Law principles and proceedings come into play.
 So as long as human beings continue to connect to and disconnect from each other, Family Law can have a role to play in governing that process.

 The other reason is that, by definition, emotions run high in family-related proceedings, and this means that any “wins” or “losses” in the family court system are felt with especially acute impact by its participants.
-Talk to any random stranger on the street, and eventually they will share some personal complaint or injustice, or even just a story about someone they know who (apparently) “got taken” in a divorce.
-Or open a newspaper to find discussion of some controversial child custody case, high-profile spousal support settlement, or celebrity divorce dispute.
+Talk to any random stranger on the street, and eventually, they will share some personal complaint or injustice, or even just a story about someone they know who (apparently) “got taken” in a divorce.
+Or open a newspaper to find a discussion of some controversial child custody case, high-profile spousal support settlement, or celebrity divorce dispute.

-In prior blogs, I have written about the Family Law judgments of Justice Quinn, which display an unusual candour and often-comical analysis of the cases over which the judge is presiding.
+In prior blogs, I have written about the Family Law judgments of Justice Quinn, which display an unusual candor and often-comical analysis of the cases over which the judge is presiding.
 But since his judicial mandate extends to the full spectrum of legal areas, Justice Quinn hears cases of all types.
 In one commercial litigation case called Verge Insurance Brokers Ltd. v.
 Sherk, he draws parallels between the civil case before him, and the Family proceedings to which he is well-accustomed.